GustavsGarais/Investicijas/README.md

 ## Managment is with randomness and chance to win it big or loose it all.

-gaining the power to rise above the rest with gambling or
+gaining the power to rise above the rest with gambling or investment.
+Both have chances to lose the money you've spent, but you could grow your comapny bigger :)

+## Growing your compnay